Source Code Management

 The PX4 project uses a three-branch Git branching model:

-We try to retain a linear history through rebases and avoid the Github flow.
+We try to retain a and avoid the .
 However, due to the global team and fast moving development we might resort to merges at times.

-To contribute new functionality, sign up for Github, then fork the repository, create a new branch, add your changes as commits, and finally send a pull request.
-Changes will be merged when they pass our continuous integration tests.
+To contribute new functionality, , then the repository, , add your , and finally .
+Changes will be merged when they pass our tests.

-All code contributions have to be under the permissive BSD 3-clause license and all code must not impose any further constraints on the use.
+All code contributions have to be under the permissive and all code must not impose any further constraints on the use.

-PX4 uses the Google C++ style guide, with the following (minimal) modifications:
+PX4 uses the , with the following (minimal) modifications:

 :::note Not all PX4 source code matches the style guide, but any new code that you write should do so — in both new and existing files.
 If you update an existing file you are not required to make the whole file comply with the style guide, just the code you've modified. :::